archangelstv/Prophecy-of-the-Archangels/README.md

 The war here must be an incredible one to do that.
 There are only a few Humans on other worlds not enough to resead another planet.
 If you can find a way to stop this insane President from starting this War, everyone would be greatly relieved.
 Things are bad enough.
 Like I say, I wish you well----goodbuy.

+Stonehenge --It's Purpose

+I have this abliity to travel out of the body and circumvent all places.
+I am not like other beings.
+On this occasion I traveled through dreamscpe (leaving the body while asleep).

+I saw in the night Stonehenge, complete with all three rings completly finished.
+Walking through the first ring then the second and then the third which was completly enclosed except for on one end was an opening about six feet  accross.
+I could see abright light inside the center.
+Part of the secound ring hid the opening.
+I traversed two of the rings and entered the third.
+There was a man in a robe with hood guiding me.
+As I entered the center the light became very apparent.
+It was a bluish white poining skyward from a large stone on the ground.
+IThere weee about six robed and hooded men standing in front of an upright stone abought waist high.
+The leader there started talking to me explaining things.
+I too was hooded and wore a robe like the others.
+He explained that it was a device shen one would enter the light , he would be transported to another place off planet.
+I stayed ther and watched as someone left this world.
+I understood then.
+Afterward I left Stonehenge.
+As I say Stoneshnge was completed and it was on a very dark night.
+I could not tell if this was  in another demintion or this ond but I believe it was in the next one above this one.